 Once you’ve settled on an actual design, you need to ensure your résumé contains all the important details.
 For the most part, these will be the same as with a traditional written

 résumé, although the nature of the format allows you to be slightly more creative.

 An Eye-catching Heading

 With so much activity going on, your name and ‘introduction’ should be a lot more prominent.
 In fact, it should stand out completely from anything else on the page.
 Consider a larger text size or a more imposing font type.

 According to many experts, including a photo of yourself on your résumé is a major faux pas as it draws the recruiter’s attention away from what they should be focusing on; therefore, it’s at your discretion if you want to use a personal photo.
 If not, try to use some form of imagery that fits within your theme and is relevant to the position or, if you have the design skills, even a cartoon/edited version of yourself (if appropriate).

 Your Skills and Strengths

-This is a section that lends itself well to an infographic CV, as you can visually assign a particular level of expertise to a certain skill.
+The skills section lends itself well to an infographic résumé, as you can visually assign a particular level of expertise to a certain skill.
 For example, rather than simply saying that you are competent in Java, PHP and Python, you can instead use horizontal bar charts, with your proficiency level in each language given a score out of 100.